affinitydb/doc/strengths.md

 considerably more easy and efficient.

 ##No compromise with transactions
-ChaosDB makes no compromise with transactions.
+Affinity makes no compromise with transactions.
 For example, it integrates full-text indexing and searching into the transaction boundaries, with the same ACID guaranties as everything else.
 The default PIN locking protocol used is "strong 2-phase-locking" (all locks that a top-level transaction has acquired are held until the transaction terminates).
-Unlike document databases, which usually can't do multi-object transactions, ChaosDB takes no shortcut with respect to transactions.
+Unlike document databases, which usually can't do multi-object transactions, Affinity takes no shortcut with respect to transactions.
 This choice makes room for the coexistence of applications that require full transactional support, along with applications that require weaker transactional guaranties (such as those well suited for document databases).

 ##Transactional DDL
-ChaosDB's model is not only less tightly coupled with schema, but its DDL (Data Definition Language) is transactional.
+Affinity's model is not only less tightly coupled with schema, but its DDL (Data Definition Language) is transactional.
 This contributes to a simpler database maintenance process, for example when applying migration patches (no need to worry about half-applied migration patches).